Lisa Kleypas

 The Wallflowers series is often cited as the best historical romance series ever written, and the argument is strong.
 Four friends navigating London society, each finding love with a man who challenges their assumptions.
 The series builds in emotional complexity, with Devil in Winter (book three) widely considered the peak.
 Sebastian St. Vincent's redemption arc set the template for every reformed rake who followed.

 Kleypas's influence on the genre is foundational.
-The idea that a romance hero should change, that love should be transformative rather than just acquisitive, became standard largely because Kleypas proved it worked.
+The idea that a romance hero should change, that love should reshape both people rather than just acquire them, became standard largely because Kleypas proved it worked.
 Before her, many historical romance heroes were static: powerful men who claimed women.
 After her, readers expected growth.

 Her Ravenel series brings her into the Victorian era with characters dealing with industrialization, class upheaval, and changing social norms.
 These books are more explicitly political than her earlier work, but the romance remains central.
 She proves that historical romance can engage with history meaningfully without becoming a lecture.